Introduction

 Physical optics

-Physical optics also called wave optics, is the branch of optics that studies phenomenas like diffraction
+Physical optics also called wave optics, is the branch of optics that studies phenomenas like diffraction,

 polarization,

-interference pattern because of slits
+interference interference pattern because of slits

 because of which considering a beam of light as a particle is invalid here.
 This usage tends not to include effects such as quantum noise in optical communication, which is studied in the sub-branch of coherence theory.